SCF Principal Investigators Information

 |Katana Cluster||katana-z04..s06||2.5 GHz Intel Xeon E5-2640 nodes (96GB Memory)||2.2|

-Since we like to have a rough idea of the anticipated load on each machine, requests are made for the number of CPU-hours on specific machines, and these are converted to SUs.
+Since we like to have a rough idea of the anticipated load on each machine, requests are made for the number of CPU-hours on the different cluster types, and these are converted to SUs.
 However, your SU allocation may be spent on any of the machines to which you have access.
 Your CPU-time usage will be reported to you in SUs.

 Projects which exceed their allocation will be prohibited from running additional jobs.
 It is your responsibility as a principal investigator to monitor your project’s usage and to request an appropriate allocation of time/SUs.
 Information on accounts and allocations may also be found on the Accounts & Project Maintenance pages.